Relation algebras of Sugihara, Belnap, Meyer, and Church: Reducts, relation algebras, and atom structures

-If $\Su$ is odd it can be represented by the Second Method purely with diversity relations.
+Thus the relation $\SI{-\m}$ is fixed by $\rmin'$.
+If $\I$ is also infinite, then $\<\Ch'_\I,\cup,\cap,\to',\rmin'\>$ is isomorphic to $\Su_\Zn$, by an isomorphism that sends the fixed point $\SI{-\m}=\TH\m$ to $0$, which is the fixed point of negation in $\Su_\Zn$.
+Taking $\I=\Zn^+$, we see that $\Su_\Zn$ is isomorphic to a relativized subreduct of $\sra_{\Zn^+}$.
+Every subalgebra of $\Su_\Zn$ is also isomorphic to a relativized subreduct of $\sra_{\Zn^+}$.
+This includes all finite Sugihara chains of odd cardinality, so \ref{c4} holds. \endproof Theorem \ref{main} shows that every finite Sugihara chain $\Su$ is isomorphic to a chain of binary relations closed under the relevant operations.
+If the identity relation is included in the relations occurring in the top half of this chain (this is the direct method), then there cannot be a relation fixed by $\rmin$ and $\Su$ has even cardinality.
+If $\Su$ is odd it can be represented by the relativized method purely with diversity relations.
 The element in the middle of $\Su$ is mapped to a relation that is its own relativized converse-complement.
-For example, Belnap's relation algebra $\sra_{\{0\}}$ has two Sugihara chains of length 3, namely $\{\emptyset,<,\neq\}$ and $\{\emptyset,>,\neq\}$ (see Figure \ref{fig1}).
-Note how the relations in the middle, namely $<$ and $>$, are fixed under $\rmin'$.
-The Sugihara chains of length 3 are isomorphic to RM3, described in \cite[p.\ 470]{AndersonBelnap1975} and \cite[p.\ 92]{Routleyetal1982}.
-Sugihara lattices of even cardinality are subalgebras of those with odd cardinality, hence they are also definitional reducts of $\sra_\Zn$ by the Second Method.
-Thus the even Sugihara lattices are definitional subreducts by both the First and Second Methods, while odd ones need the Second Method.
+For example, Belnap's relation algebra $\sra_{\{0\}}$ has two Sugihara chains of length 3, namely $\{\emptyset,<,\neq\}$ and $\{\emptyset,>,\neq\}$ (see Figure \ref{fig1} and Table \ref{ten}).
+Note how the relations in the middle, namely $<$ and $>$, are fixed by $\rmin'$.
+The Sugihara chains of length 3 are isomorphic to RM3, described on \cite[p.\ 470]{MR0406756} and \cite[p.\ 92]{MR728950}.
+This is yet another algebra of relevance logic that can be represented as an algebra of binary relations.
+Sugihara chains of even cardinality are subalgebras of those with odd cardinality.
+Thus the normal Sugihara chains are isomorphic to definitional subreducts of proper relation algebras by both the direct and relativized methods, while non-normal ones need the relativized method.